Economic situation The role of cocoa in the economy

 Warehouse building of a cocoa cooperative in Côte d'Ivoire

-Cocoa cultivation is the source of livelihood for some seven million people.
+Cocoa cultivation is the source of livelihood for about one fifth of the population.
 Although the government has set a fixed price for cocoa, the strong influence exerted by corporate interests and the lack of political oversight mean that farmers rarely see all of that money.
-In addition, only a fraction of the cocoa harvested in Côte d'Ivoire is also processed there, so that the country misses out on a large part of the added value.
+As a result, many of them live below the poverty line.

 An improving business climate